hashirshoaeb/portfolio/README.md

 There are many portfolio website templates available on Github, however, I didn't find one that really suit my needs so I created this one.
 A simple, easy to configure, lightweight, and responsive static portfolio website.

-Of course, no one template will serve all since your needs may be different.
-So I'll be adding more in the near future.
+I know one template doesn't fulfill everyone's need.
+So with time I'll try adding more features in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 **Built with** [Nextjs](https://nextjs.org/) & [Bootstrap5](https://getbootstrap.com).